 Productivity Isn’t Good?
 Blame It on Entropy and Inertia

-Your productivity and values increase or decrease based on how you deal with 2 physical laws.
+Your productivity and values increase or decrease based on how you deal with two physical laws.
 Even if you do not know about the laws, they still impact you.
-So, if your productivity is not good - blame it on Entropy and maybe Inertia also.
+So, if your productivity is not good, blame it on Entropy and maybe inertia as well.

 It is hard to imagine anything you do that ISN'T subject to those two laws.
-Your learning, your physical condition, your clothes, your pencil, your relationships - and the list goes on - are all impacted.
+Your learning, physical condition, clothes, pencil, relationships, and the list goes on, are all impacted.
 Oh, did I mention your productivity?

 Productivity Isn’t Good?
 Blame It on Entropy and Inertia